Black Spot on Roses Remedy

 Black spot (Diplocorpon Rosae) is a fungus that manifests itself on Rose Bushes as black spots fringed with yellow rings on both sides of the leaves.

-Prevention is better than cure!
+Prevention of black spot on roses is better than cure!
 In early spring, rose plants should be sprayed thoroughly with Sulphur Rose, once sprayed the fungal spores cannot germinate in the sulphur film (Sulphur Rose) and therefore cannot get a chance to attack the plant.
-During the flowering season roses should be sprayed every month, if heavy rainfall sulphur rose should be reapplied.
+During the flowering season, roses should be sprayed every month if heavy rainfall sulphur rose should be reapplied.

 Thank you for the review, Sulphur Rose priced at £17.50 treats 20 roses for the complete year which equates to £0.875 per rose bush.
 Rose bushes are very expensive so to maintaining them to a high standard a quality product that works is required - would you put a poor quality oil in a Rolls Royce?.

 If you have a large amount of roses i.e 300+ please give us a call and we can supply in bulk - as we do with our rose wholesalers/growers